marschel3000/steam-screenshot-sort/README.md

 Just execute **steam-screenshot-sort.py** in the steam-scrreenhot-folder (f.e.
 "C:\Program Files (x86)\Steam\userdata\\[xxxxxxxxx]\760\remote").

-The alternative script "steam-screenshot-sort - user folder.py" can be placed in the user-defined screenhoot folder, and also sorts the pictures in seperate folders.
+The alternative script "steam-screenshot-sort - user folder.py" can be placed in the user-defined screenhoot folder (see Steam > Settings > In Game > Screenshot folder), and also sorts the pictures in seperate folders.